 Yoga & Mediatation – Thabani Ndblovu ’17 & Karin Wengenroth ’17, President

 Learn to manage stress and explore your individual spirituality.
 Bring a pillow and wear comfortable clothing.
 Every Friday at 6 pm in room 202

 Student Ambassadors serve as representatives of the college.
 They work primarily with the admissions department where they serve as guides for prospective students and their parents, art teachers, and guidance counselors.
 Student Ambassadors are required to attend each PCA&D open house event and provide important insight into the creative environment afforded to students in our degree programs and create an important link to prospective students who want to be part of the PCA&D community.

 A minimum GPA of 3.0 is required.
-If you are interested in the student ambassador program, please contact Nicole Duquette in the admissions office.
+If you are interested in the student ambassador program, please contact Julya Nichols in the admissions office.